ai-salon/SocraticAI/notebooks/tmp.md

-_Editors Note: This blog article is an AI-supported distillation of an in-person event held in [CITY] on February 22, 2025 - it is meant to capture the conversations at the event.
+_Editors Note: This article article is an AI-supported distillation of an in-person event held in [CITY] on February 22, 2025 - it is meant to capture the conversations at the event.
 Quotes are paraphrased from the original conversation and all names have been changed._

 👉 Jump to a longer list of takeaways and open questions